ireneorichie/docs/serving/accessing-logs.md

    * For `zipkin*`, use the `timestamp_millis` time filter.

-   **Tip**: The `field names` become available as events are ingested and those names are discovered in the collected log file data.
+   **Tip**: The `field names` become available as events are ingested and those names are discovered in the collected log files.

 1. Click `Create` to save the index pattern.